For Professional Advisers Only

 First created on 30 August 2016, the aim of the portfolios is to help advisers create portfolios to meet different client needs.

 Chart 1 shows performance of our recommended portfolios since 31 December 2016.
-We compare our Concentrated High Yield (CHY), High Yield (HY), Maturity Ladder S1 (MLS1) and Cash Plus (CP) portfolios to AAA, iShares’ IAF and Vanguard’s VAF and corporate bond ETF, VACF.
+We compare our Concentrated High Yield (CHY), High Yield (HY), Maturity Ladder S1 (MLS1) and Monthly Income (CP – previously known as Cash Plus) portfolios to AAA, iShares’ IAF and Vanguard’s VAF and corporate bond ETF, VACF.

 Over the 24-month year period, the 3 XTB fixed-rate portfolios outperformed the other fixed-rate bond ETFs.

-The floating-rate XTB Cash Plus portfolio outperformed AAA.
+The floating-rate XTB Monthly Income portfolio outperformed AAA.

 The importance of predictability in fixed income